EvilEast2008/Jenkins_Intro/README.md

 Node

-Agents (java library )to get task execution thru Jenkins controller via executors
+Agents like a session Manager (organize bounch of tasks) to get tasks execution thru Jenkins controller via executors

 Executors